Skip to main content

 • Use Google Analytics to check visitor trending such as, keyword usage and adjust accordingly.
 Check ROI immediately by seeing visitors coming from referring sites, create a traffic funnel for how you want clients to navigate through your site, and MUCH more.

-• Google Webmaster Tools are a great way to see how often your site is being indexed, if a Sitemap has been uploaded, number of inbound links and more.
+• Google Search Console is a great way to see how often your site is being indexed, if a Sitemap has been uploaded, number of inbound links and more.

 Honor thy Press Release...